If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 1. Book a Flight on a Less Crowded Travel Day or Time

-If you’re taking your first flight, try to book on a random weekday or at a time that most people wouldn’t be interested in, like 7am or a really late flight.
+If you’re taking your first flight, try to book on a random weekday or at a time that most people wouldn’t be interested in, like an early morning or a late night flight.

-This might inconvenience you a bit more when it comes to traveling, but it will probably mean less people on your flight which gives you a bit more space and time to get used to flying without dealing with the chaos of a completely full flight where they’re having to bump people off.
+This might inconvenience you a bit more when it comes to traveling, but it will probably mean less people on your flight which gives you a bit more space and time to get used to flying without dealing with the chaos of a completely full flight.

 2. Pay to Choose Seats if You Think You’ll be Nervous